Vyral/base-template/_posts/2020-08-25-why-is-this-a-great-time-to-buy-your-forever-home.md

 4:35 — How our team is helping our sellers win big in negotiations

-5:15 — Where are interest rates at right now and where are they headed?
+5:15 — Where are interest rates right now, and where are they headed?

 6:05 — Wrapping things up

-If you have any questions for Amber about loans, interest rates, or anything else related to mortgages, give her a call at (480) 420-4911.
+If you have questions for Amber about loans, interest rates, or anything else related to mortgages, give her a call at (480) 420-4911.
 If you have any other questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.